Y1fanHE/PyBenchFCN/README.md

 ## Authors

-<a href="https://y1fanhe.github.io" target="_blank">Yifan He</a> @ Dept. of CS, UTsukuba
+[Yifan He](https://y1fanhe.github.io) @ Dept. of CS, UTsukuba

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Acknowledgement

-PyBenchFCN is maintained by <a href="https://y1fanhe.github.io" target="_blank">Yifan He</a>.
+PyBenchFCN is maintained by [Yifan He](https://y1fanhe.github.io).
 The author of this repostory is very grateful to Mr. Mazhar Ansari Ardeh, who implemented the MatLab package BenchFCNs Toolbox.

 - If you find any mistakes, please report at a new issue.
 - If you want to help me implement more benchmarks (discrete optimization, multi-objective optimization), please contact at [he.yifan.xs@alumni.tsukuba.ac.jp](mailto:he.yifan.xs@alumni.tsukuba.ac.jp).